dhermes/bezier/docs/algorithms/geometric-curve-intersection.rst

 arbitrary convex polygon intersection is much more involved (though the `Sutherland-Hodgman`_ clipping algorithm exists) and the :math:`x` and :math:`y` components are not independent.
-In order to **eliminate** pairs of curves that are gauranteed **not** to intersect, a bounding box predicate can be used.
+In order to **eliminate** pairs of curves that are guaranteed **not** to intersect, a bounding box predicate can be used.

 .. _Sutherland-Hodgman: https://en.wikipedia.org/wiki/Sutherland%E2%80%93Hodgman_algorithm